 The Blue Lagoon Uncensored

-I am [generally] not a fan of theme parks – honestly, I hate crowds… This place is simply amazing and anyone with a similar mind-set should suck it up and visit this place.
+I am not a fan of theme parks or super touristy things – I’m not too fond of large crowds.
+The Blue Lagoon is impressive, and anyone with a similar mind-set should suck it up and visit this place.

-During my day at the Blue Lagoon, I met some amazing people from London, China and even Chicago.
-Everyone saying the same thing “Wow, this place is really amazing!”
+While aimlessly floating around the Blue Lagoon, I met some great people from London, China, and Chicago.
+Everyone saying the same thing, “Wow, this place is amazing!”

-Many airlines permit stopovers in Iceland’s Keflavik (KEF) airport en-route to popular European destinations.
-Even if your airline doesn’t permit a full-day stop over, the Blue Lagoon is very close to the airport – with a solid 6-8 hours you could get through customs, take a cab to the Blue Lagoon, float around for a few hours and be back at the airport in time for your connecting flight!
+Many airlines permit stopovers in Iceland en-route to popular European destinations.
+Even if your airline doesn’t allow a full-day stopover, the Blue Lagoon is very close to the airport – with a solid 6-8 hours you could get through customs, take a cab to the Blue Lagoon, float around for a few hours and be back at the airport in time for your connecting flight!